 It’s (almost) June.
 Which for Marquette County, means a few things—more daylight, more nightlife, more events, and more excitement.
 And if you won’t take our word for it, just take a look at some of the upcoming events this month.

-Dining out is definitely one of the best parts of any vacation.
-From experiencing different atmospheres and ordering creative takes on your favorites to trying new dishes entirely—it’s always exciting.
-But what’s even better than eating out?
-Enjoying your meal outside.
+Dining out is definitely one of the best parts of traveling.
+From experiencing different atmospheres and ordering creative takes on your favorites, to trying new dishes entirely—it’s always exciting.
+But what’s even better than an excuse to eat out?
+Enjoying

 When you’re looking for food on-the-go, food trucks are definitely the way to go.
 Not to mention, they’re typically cheap, convenient, and delicious.
 So if you’re looking for a quick bite between breakfast, beach time and your afternoon hike, give